 Constance R. PerryConstance R. Perry

 Constance is a self-employed national consultant, working in economically disadvantaged communities specializing in workforce and community development, and is a skilled trainer and facilitator.
 She is an active member of the Episcopal Church and sits on a number of diocesan committees.
 Although born and raised in Boston, Constance is a descendant of slaves in North Carolina.
-She and her husband, Dain Perry, live in Boston, and work together as a team to bring the film to Episcopal congregations and dioceses, as well as to schools.
+She and her husband, Dain Perry, work together as a team to bring the film to Episcopal congregations and dioceses, as well as to schools.

 Scholars and experts who appear in the film